AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 **Note:** When you use a custom image to replace the image of an instance, the custom image overwrites all data on the system disk of the instance.

-## Can I upgrade the CPU, memory, bandwidth, and hard disks of an ECS instance that was created from a custom image?
+## Can I upgrade the CPU, memory, bandwidth, and disks of an ECS instance that was created from a custom image?

-Yes, you can upgrade the CPU, memory, bandwidth, and hard disks of an ECS instance that was created from a custom image.
+Yes, you can upgrade the CPU, memory, bandwidth, and disks of an ECS instance that was created from a custom image.
 For more information, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).

 ## Can I use a custom image across regions?